Author headshot image

 Short bio:

-Lindsey Danis (any) is a queer writer of fiction and essays whose writing has appeared in AFAR, Fodor’s, Condé Nast Traveler, Longreads and Eater, and elsewhere.
+Lindsey Danis (any) is a queer writer of fiction and essays whose writing has appeared in AFAR, Fodor’s, Outside, Longreads, Eater, and elsewhere.

 Lindsey is represented by Trinity McFadden of The Bindery.